Download and view the newsletter for nursing professionals: Nursing Outlook (PDF)

 Nursing practice in the 21st Century is becoming increasingly demanding.
 Nurses play a key role, through their work in primary and secondary care settings, restoring and promoting health, supporting patients and their families and profiling healthcare needs of communities.

 The University of Lincoln recognises the challenges to contemporary and future healthcare and nursing practice.
 This degree takes its lead from the World Health Organisation’s vision of public health-focused nursing of the future.

-The programme is underpinned by the six fundamental values outlined in the the Chief Nursing Officers Vision and Strategy, Compassion In Practice. (link:http://www.england.nhs.uk/wp-content/uploads/2012/12/compassion-in-practice.pdf
+The BSc (Hons) Nursing degree is underpinned by the six fundamental values outlined in the the Chief Nursing Officers Vision and Strategy, Compassion In Practice.

 In addition to the required medical knowledge and interpersonal skills traditionally associated with nursing, this programme teaches you how to profile the health needs of any community, anywhere in the world.
 This ensures that you are exceptionally well placed to meet the nursing needs of a changing world.

-This course is offered over a ‘long’ academic year, consisting of 45 weeks of study.
-Reflecting the public health focus of modern nursing, around two thirds of placements will be spent in community settings and one third in secondary care (in-patient facilities).
+This degree is offered over a ‘long’ academic year, consisting of 45 weeks of study.
+Reflecting the scope of modern nursing, placements will be spent in both hospital and community settings.

 This course is accredited by the Nursing and Midwifery Council, enabling you to register as a qualified nurse upon graduation.

 If a nine-to-five Monday to Friday desk job fills a student with dread and they have a passion for making a difference in people's lives for the better in a career where no two days are the same, then this might be the course for them.